A complete guide to violin tuning or how to tune a violin

-It is ok for new strings to stretch, although all of them are different depending on a brand, type and name.
-It can take from a few hours to a week or two for them to settle.
-Steel strings settle in( stretch out) faster than the synthetic ones.
-I use Vision Titanium Solo strings, and when I put them first, I have to wait for one week and a half for them to settle in.
-In contrast, when I used Pirastro Chromcor, I didn’t have to wait that much, only a few days.
+It is normal for new strings to stretch or expand, although all of them are different depending on the brand, type and name.
+It can take from a few hours to a week or two for the strings to settle in.
+Steel strings settle in( stretch out) faster than synthetic ones.
+I personally use Vision Titanium Solo strings, and when I first put them on, I have to wait a week and a half for them to settle in.
+In contrast, when I used Pirastro Chromcor, I only had to wait a few days.

-When you change your strings, make sure to tune your violin first and check them every time after you finish your practice by tuning them again.
-At some point, you will notice that they will not require tuning anymore, which means they finally settled.
+When you change your strings, make sure to tune your violin first and then check them again after your practice session by tuning them again.
+At some point, you will notice that they will not require tuning anymore, which means they have finally settled in .

-I have four fine tuners already installed in my tailpiece, isn't that great?
+I have four fine tuners already installed on my tailpiece, isn't that great?

 While fine tuners can help you with tuning, some experienced violin players prefer to use only one fine tuner for E string because it is more difficult to tune it with the peg.
 Many times you can find a violin tailpiece with already integrated fine tuners.
 Also, fine tuners can be very helpful if you use metal strings.
 In general, fine tuners are a must for beginners, but for professionals, they have some disadvantages such as: